quinn-rs/quinn/docs/book/src/quinn/certificate.md

 builder.certificate(CertificateChain::from_certs(vec![certificate]), key)?;
 ```

-This is the only thing you need to do for your sever to be secured.
+This is the only thing you need to do for your server to be secured.

 **Configure Client**